andrealachi/SWG-Documentation/documentation/qgis/soilplot.md

 # Soil Plot Forms

 ## Open
-To open the Soil Plot custom forms, go to the Layers panel, right‑click the `soilsite` layer, and choose **Open Attribute Table** from the context menu.
+To open the Soil Plot custom forms, go to the Layers panel, right‑click the `soilplot` layer, and choose **Open Attribute Table** from the context menu.

 > [!TIP]
 > For further information on the custom forms, consult the documents [Customized Attribute Forms in QGIS](./custom_form.md) and [Navigating GeoPackage Tables via Forms](./navigating_via_form.md)